 The diversity and innovative nature of the company was recognized by a number of high profile industry awards including multiple Telstra/Financial Review awards for the Qantas Airways and Youth Hostels of Australia websites and an AIMIA award for Excellence in a Lifestyle site for Backpacker Essentials.

 In 2008 Red Square’s business merged with local digital agency Webqem, allowing me more time to pursue my interest in photography, and all things digital.

 In 2011 I joined the fledgling Adobe Digital Publishing Suite beta program, and recognizing the opportunities afforded by the technology to combine my passion for digital imaging, photography and design, I quickly moved into development of my first tablet application.

 During this time I came across an Australian start-up company, Oomph, and its tablet publishing solution.
 After an initial presentation of the software I quickly embraced the Oomph development platform and successfully delivered my first tablet applications: ‘Orion Cruises’ for Orion Expedition Cruises now ‘National Geographic Orion’ and ‘Experience the Highs’ for New England (NSW) tourism.

 I went on to become the Creative Technologist for the group, and was active in getting the Oomph platform accepted by a number of leading Australian companies and organisations such as AFL, NRMA, University of Adelaide and Reader's Digest.

-Returning to my home city of Adelaide in 2014, I continue to provide Photographic services for a number of clients including Ponant Cruises, University of Tasmania, Fuji Xerox and provide consultation, design and implementation services in the field of Digital Publishing.
+Returning to my home city of Adelaide in 2014, I continue to provide still and 360˚ Photographic services for a number of clients including Ponant Cruises, University of Tasmania, Fuji Xerox, Fairfax, Heritage South Australia.